 Advice - Welcome / Introduction

-Welcome to the online Freelance Fees Guide!
-It has been extensively rearranged to make it easy to use on the Web and particularly on phones and PDAs.
-If you have the technology, you can look up a rate wherever you are, whenever the client calls or you need a freelance.
+Welcome to the Freelance Fees Guide!
+We have tried hard to make it easy to use on phones as well as the Web.
+You can look up a rate wherever you are, whenever the client calls or indeed whenever you need to engage a freelance.

 Please read this introduction before going to the suggested rates.

 Who is this guide for?

 This guide is aimed primarily at freelance NUJ members working for UK publishers and other media outlets.